GaloisInc/ICryptol/README.md

 There are a couple extra prerequisites for the notebook, though we hope to ease them in the future.

-### IPython 2.4
+### IPython 3.0.0

-Install IPython 2.4 (see http://ipython.org/install.html, but note that we don't yet support IPython 3).
-Internally we've had the best luck installing with `pip install --user "ipython[notebook]<3.0.0"`.
+Install IPython 3.
+Internally we've had the best luck installing with `pip install --user "ipython[notebook]"`.
 Make sure `ipython` is on your path.

 ### ZeroMQ 4